Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 These motorcycle taxis are not for the faint-hearted, but can take you anywhere in the city without being hindered by the crazy Kampala traffic jam.

-4. Uganda National Museum Tour
+4. visit Uganda National Museum at Kitante

-It was established in 1908 by the then British Colonial Officer George Wilson, when Uganda was still under colonial rule.
-It is the oldest museums in the whole East Africa and provides an extensive look into the Uganda’s past.
+The museum was set up in 1908 by the then British Colonial Officer George Wilson, when Uganda was still under colonial rule.

-At the National Museum, you will find an impressive collection of artifacts, exhibits on traditional crafts, and displays of Uganda’s diverse cultural heritage.
-Uganda Museum offers a captivating journey through time.
+It is the oldest museums in the whole of East Africa, featuring an impressive collection of artifacts, exhibits on traditional crafts, and displays of Uganda’s diverse cultural heritage.

-5. Experience Serenity At The Bahai Temple
+5. Tour The Bahai Temple on Kikaya hill

 There is only one temple of the Bahai faith on each continent and Uganda is lucky to have the one for Africa.
-The temple’s stunning architectural design is something that every visitor on the Kampala city tour should see.
-Like all Baha’i temples, it’s a circular 9-sided dome.
+The temple has stunning architectural design.

 Inside, fixed mosaic tiles from Italy line the dome’s arched roof, with coloured glass in the wall panels that came from Germany.